High probability decoupling via approximate unitary designs and efficient relative thermalisation: Preliminaries

 We state the main tool for concentration of measure of Lipschitz functions defined on the sphere or on the unitary group in high dimensions. \begin{definition} A complex valued function $f$ defined on a subset $S \subseteq \mathbb{C}^n$ is said to be $L$-Lipschitz, or with Lipschitz constant $L$, if $\forall x, y \in S$ it satisfies the following inequality:

-\end{definition} \begin{fact} {\bf (Levy's Lemma~\cite{AGZ})} Let $f$ be an $L$-Lipschitz function on $\U(n)$ where the metric on $\U(n)$ is induced by the embedding of $\U(n)$ into $\C^{n^2}$.
+\end{definition} \begin{remark} In order to find Lipschitz constant of a complex valued Lipschitz function $f$ with the domain as the the set of unitary operators, we find an upper bound on the ratio $\frac{|f(U)-f(V)|}{\lVert U-V \rVert_2}$.
+We recall that the norm $\lVert U-V \rVert_2$ is the Schatten-2 norm of the operator $U-V$ defined as $\sqrt{\Tr[{(U-V)}^\dagger (U-V)]}$. \end{remark} \begin{fact} {\bf (Levy's Lemma~\cite{Levy, AGZ})} Let $f$ be an $L$-Lipschitz function on $\U(n)$ where the metric on $\U(n)$ is induced by the embedding of $\U(n)$ into $\C^{n^2}$.
 In other words, the metric on $\U(n)$ is taken to be the Schatten 2-norm.
 Consider the Haar probability measure on $\U(n)$.
 Let the mean of $f$ be $\mu$.
 Then:

 \end{fact}